Drive to Calibrate Cameras Tesla Model S

 Calibration usually takes 20-25 miles until completed but the distance depends on the route and roadcircumstances.
 The vehicle can calibrate faster when driving on a straight route with clearly visible lane lines.
 After successful calibration, Autopilot is then ready to be used.
 If the vehicle has not completed the calibration process after driving 100 miles, contact Tesla.

-Note: If you attempt to use a feature that is not available until the calibration process is complete, the feature will not be enabled and the instrument panel displays a message.
+Note: If you try to utilize a function that isn't available until the calibration procedure is finished, the feature will be disabled and a message will appear on the instrument panel.

-Note: Model S must repeat the calibration process if the cameras are serviced by Tesla, and in some cases, after a software update.
+Note: The calibration process must be repeated after having the cameras serviced by Tesla, and it may be also be required after a software update.

 Note: This calibration process is applicable to certain Model S cars that were built after approximately October 12, 2016.

 Tesla, Inc. was not involved in the development of this document and did not provide any input or otherwise edit, review or authorize it.